careerbuilder/DataScienceAPIDocumentation/JobRecommendationService.md

 ----------------------------
 # Summary

-Given a job ID and, optionally, a visitor ID, email, and a set of user preferences, the Job Recommendation Service provides recommendations of relevant and similar jobs.
+Given a job ID and, optionally, an email, and a set of user preferences, the Job Recommendation Service provides recommendations of relevant and similar jobs.

 The endpoint for Job Recommendation Service is at https://api.careerbuilder.com/core/recommendations/job.